phol/docs/content/en/docs/install-locally/index.md

 Now you're ready to [personalize your site]({{< relref "get-started.md" >}}).

 Note that **R content should be saved with the `.Rmarkdown` file extension** rather than `.Rmd`.

+## Install Book Template

+To install the _Book_ template:

+1. [Fork](https://github.com/sourcethemes/academic-starter-book#fork-destination-box) the *Book* repository to create a new website
+   - If you already created your site with **Netlify**, then **skip this step**
+2. Clone your fork to your computer with Git, **replacing `sourcethemes` in the command below with your GitHub username**:

+        git clone https://github.com/sourcethemes/academic-starter-book.git My_Website

+3. Initialize and view the template using [Hugo Modules](https://gohugo.io/hugo-modules/use-modules/):

+        cd My_Website
+        hugo server

 ## Demo content